 Sidewalk cast a series of light designs across the coverings to celebrate the presentation, which took place on 2 March 2019 at the Winter Warmer event.

 Projections included artworks made at an earlier drawing session with Jason Logan of the Toronto Ink Company.
-Pieces were altered by British mixed-media artist Ilze Briede [Kavi] and projected onto it.
+Pieces were altered by Latvian-Canadian mixed-media artist Ilze Briede [Kavi] and projected onto it.